 Whitireia Park Restoration Group

 Key lesson learnt: Our biggest learning has been to ensure money is put aside for weed spray releasing, as kikuyu is a real problem for us.
-All the foredunes are now planted in local sandbinders, spinifex and pingao, and we are now concentrating our efforts on the back dunes.
+All the dunes are now planted in local sandbinders, spinifex and pingao, and we are now concentrating our efforts on extensive areas of back dunes.
+The reintroduction of ‘missing’ flora which was previously recorded in the park is also a focus as is restoration of a plant barrier around the Onepoto estuary to help prevent dogs form disturbing wildlife.

 Contact: Robyn Smith